 Microsoft talks a lot about artificial intelligence [AI], cognitive learning, and all the location-based stuff today.
 They have created a toolset that can help build software for customers to automate things that traditionally couldn’t be automated.

-We were one of the first ISVs that said we were going to use their technology, not build it ourselves.
+We were one of the ISVs that said we were going to use their technology, not build it ourselves.
 And to our customers, that means that we can be faster and quicker in rolling out innovative functionalities and we use the Azure toolset for that.

 Our software sits on Azure, not only for the service, but also for the use of those innovative technologies.
-Two years ago, we started using the Azure availability zones in Melbourne and Sydney.
+Two years ago, we started using the Azure availability in Melbourne and Sydney.
 In 2017, we also launched the Singapore instance.

 But at the same time, Microsoft also uses the same capabilities in its Dynamics 365 ERP software.
 So do you think that you’re competing with them in some way?
 Do your customers see enough differentiation in your products to not consider Microsoft’s own cloud ERP offerings?